Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 **The overall CAGR of Iowa liquor market is: 5.55%** (Note: this is for market that each bottle ≤ USD 100, from Q4 2012 to Q3 2022)

-- CAGR of each category
+- Then, I got each CAGR as data point in Y-axis for each category.

 ![CAGR of each category](https://user-images.githubusercontent.com/95849080/201590530-50eb2781-62f4-4d43-b73b-9f7b913fccde.jpg)